fascha-a/fascha-a/README.md

 ## About Me
 - M.S. in Business Analytics (May 2026), Finance and Artificial Intelligence, GPA: 3.91/4.00
 - B.S. in Data Science (May 2025), University Honors
-- Currently a Software Engineer at FarrPro and a Tippie Analytics Intern at the University of Iowa
+- Currently a Software Engineer at FarrPro, Inc.
 - Experienced in business intelligence, predictive modeling, client analytics, healthcare technology, and user-centered product development
 - Former President of the International Student Advisory Board and recipient of the University of Iowa’s 2024 Global Student Award